Geographical Information

 The key players in migration-related issues in Zimbabwe are the International Organisation for Migration (IOM) and the United Nations Refugee Agency (UNHCR).
 IOM Zimbabwe is recognised by the government of Zimbabwe as the principal international inter-governmental organisation addressing the entire spectrum of migration issues.
 UNHCR plays an essential role in migration-related issues in the country as it assists refugees, asylum seekers, and community members in the areas of education, health, food security and nutrition, protection, water sanitation, and hygiene, camp coordination and management, access to energy, and community empowerment and self-reliance amongst others.

-Other migration-related UN agencies in Zimbabwe include the United Nations Development Programme (UNDP) which is working in the area of creating sustainable growth to improve people’s lives, the United Nations Children’s Fund (UNICEF) assists refugee children with access to education, WFP, which helps food-insecure people including refugees to meet their basic food and nutrition requirements, International Committee of the Red Cross (ICRC) works in the areas of advocacy – promotes detainee welfare including migrants, support health services and restore family links separated by disaster.
-Mercy Corps provides assistance and relief to people affected by disasters, for example, Cyclone Idai, and GOAL which is designed to build resilience and sustainable livelihood by improving health, water, sanitation, and hygiene (WASH) and nutrition systems, supporting refugees, and strengthening the value chains needed to foster long-term financial security.
+Other migration-related UN agencies in Zimbabwe include the United Nations Development Programme (UNDP) - working in the area of creating sustainable growth to improve people’s lives, the United Nations Children’s Fund (UNICEF) - which assists refugee children with access to education, World Food Programme (WFP), which helps food-insecure people including refugees to meet their basic food and nutrition requirements, International Committee of the Red Cross (ICRC) works in the areas of advocacy – promotes detainee welfare including migrants, support health services and restore family links separated by disaster.
+Mercy Corps provides assistance and relief to people affected by disasters, for example, Cyclone Idai, and GOAL is designed to build resilience and sustainable livelihood by improving health, water, sanitation, and hygiene (WASH) and nutrition systems, supporting refugees, and strengthening the value chains needed to foster long-term financial security.

 Ndlovu, N. & Nwauche, S. 2021.
 A review and land and property rights of internally displaced persons in Zimbabwe: Steps towards restitution.
 Retrieved from: https://link.springer.com/chapter/10.1007/978-3-030-66884-6_6.